neuronsimulator/nrn/README.md

   make install
   ```

-6. Set PATH and PYTHONPATH environmental variables to use installation:
+6. Set PATH and PYTHONPATH environmental variables to use the installation:

   ```
   export PATH=/path/to/install/directory/bin:$PATH